Women's Suffrage Movement Archives

 The International Woman Suffrage Alliance was founded in 1902 at the initiative of Carrie Chapman Catt, President of the National American Woman Suffrage Association, and by the end of 1920 it had affiliated societies in thirty countries throughout the world, with its headquarters in London.
 The aim of the Alliance was to aid the enfranchisement of the women of all nations through the international co-operation of the national societies.
 The Alliance held biennial international Congresses, published a monthly journal, Jus Suffragii, and ran an international Information Bureau.

 The archive consists of almost 300 files from the period 1913-20: subject files relating to the work of the IWSA; alphabetical correspondence files; and files of news cuttings classified by subject.
 Britain is the country most fully represented in the archive, but there is a wealth of information relating to suffrage movements in France, Germany and the United States amongst other countries.

 All the collections are valuable for the study of the women’s suffrage movement in Britain.
 The archives of the MMLWS, the NUWSS and the IWSA give valuable insights into the social and economic, as well as political, position of women in the early 20th century and also touch upon the concerns of other reform movements of the period: prostitution and the ‘white slave trade’; divorce law; venereal disease; prisons; poor law; and other issues.
 The archive of the IWSA is also a source for the study of international conditions and attitudes during the First World War and its immediate aftermath.

-Correspondence of C. P. Scott with Emmeline and Christabel Pankhurst within the Guardian Archive.
+- Correspondence of C. P. Scott with Emmeline and Christabel Pankhurst within the Guardian (formerly Manchester Guardian) Archive

 Catalogues available online via ELGAR for: